Is It Possible to Hack Snapchat

 Malware and Spyware

 Malicious software represents another significant threat vector.
-Malware targeting Snapchat users can be distributed through:
+Malware reaches Snapchat users through both online and physical channels.

 Modern mobile operating systems (iOS 10+ and Android 4.4+) include security features that make malware installation more difficult, but social engineering attacks that convince users to grant excessive permissions remain effective.